Fighting the Darkness: When Hope Feels Like a Fight

 - Nobody cares

 Depression is not just sadness.
-It can show up as low energy, loss of interest, disrupted sleep, appetite changes, and an inability to engage life the way you normally do.
-It can also show up as irritability and numbness, which is why people often miss it.
+It can show up as low energy, loss of interest, disrupted sleep, and appetite changes.
+An inability to engage life the way you normally do is also common.

 Nihilism adds a second punch.
 Even if you could move, what would it mean.
-If nothing matters, effort looks like a scam.
+When nothing matters, effort looks like a scam.

 That is why willpower is a bad primary strategy.
-When your system believes effort is pointless, it will not hand you motivation on demand.
+When your system believes effort is pointless, motivation will not show up on demand.

 So you stop negotiating with the feeling.
-You start collecting proof.
+Start collecting proof instead.

 Fighting the darkness when hope is gone